10 Top-Rated Beaches in Key West, FL

 Plan your sun-sand-and-sea vacation in Florida's most Caribbean-like setting with our list of the best beaches in Key West.

-The gradual slope of the shoreline allows swimmers to wade into the water for a good distance, and this combined with mild currents makes it a top beach for families in Key West.
-It can therefore feel a little crowded at peak times of day, so try to get there early to stake your spot and beat the crowds.
+This, combined with mild currents, makes it a top beach for families in Key West.
+It can, however, feel a little crowded at peak times of day, so try to get there early to stake your spot and beat the crowds.
+A less busy time to visit is later in the day when everyone's scooted off to view the glorious sunset from Mallory Square.

-The services and amenities available to beachgoers are plentiful, from the basics like showers and restrooms to volleyball courts and vendors.
+The services and amenities available to beachgoers here are plentiful, from the basics like showers and restrooms to volleyball courts and vendors.
 There are also several rental shops along the beach where you can find beach chairs, shade umbrellas, snorkeling equipment, kayaks, Jet Skis, and other water sports equipment.
+One of the best, Sunset Watersports offers a day pass that will allow you to try your hand at a variety of activities including kayaks, paddle boards, beach umbrellas, and even a parasailing option.

 Address: 2601 S Roosevelt Blvd, Key West, Florida

-The only real drawback, especially for families with younger kids, is the lack of public restrooms.
-However, nearby establishments are good about letting visitors use their facilities, especially if you're purchasing their goods and services.
+Another drawback is the lack of public restrooms.
+However, nearby establishments are usually pretty good about letting visitors use their facilities, especially if you're purchasing their goods and services.
+There are, however, public water fountains.

-For those prepared to stay late, hang around to catch a great (and quieter) sunset from the Emma Carrero Cates Pier, which is located on the west side of the beach.
+If you're prepared to stay late, you'll catch a great and usually much quieter sunset experience from the pier, which is located on the west side of the beach.
+It's the exact same sunset, in fact, that famed writer Tennessee Williams often enjoyed when in Key West.

 Location: Duval Street (south end)